 Imagine a new way to catch antiquities traffickers with the help of working dogs.

 Your tax deductible gift will fuel K-9 Artifact Finders and our other research so that we can preserve cultural heritage for generations to come.

 We welcome volunteers dedicated to cultural property protection who have skills with fundraising, accounting, law, scientific research, archaeology, museum administration, security, statistics, media, and more.

 We are a 501(c)(3) nonprofit made up of legal, museum, law enforcement, art, and media professionals whose mission is to generate solutions to legal, political, and risk management problems affecting cultural heritage threatened by looting, trafficking, theft, vandalism, and war.

 Copyright 2013-2017 Red Arch Cultural Heritage Law & Policy Research, Inc.

 Red Arch Cultural Heritage Law & Policy Research is focused on cultural heritage protection, particularly cultural heritage law, cultural property law, museum law, museum administration, museum policy, cultural institutions security, international law, cultural patrimony, archaeology law, archaeology policy, repatriation of cultural artifacts, imports and exports of cultural heritage, and issues related to the Cultural Property Advisory Committee, the 1970 UNESCO Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property.
-Topics of specific interest include antiquities trafficking and archaeological site looting, provenance research methods, museum accessions and deaccessions, cultural institutions risk management, museum security, cultural objects in the art and antiquities market, cultural property repatriation claims, wartime looting and vandalism of cultural heritage, and intangible heritage preservation.The Cultural Heritage Lawyer Rick St. Hilaire blog is a service of Red Arch Cultural Heritage Law & Policy Research, Inc.
+Topics of specific interest include antiquities trafficking and archaeological site looting, provenance research , museum accessions and deaccessions, cultural institutions risk management, museum security, cultural objects in the art and antiquities market, cultural property repatriation claims, and wartime looting and vandalism of cultural heritage.The Cultural Heritage Lawyer Rick St. Hilaire blog is a service of Red Arch Cultural Heritage Law & Policy Research, Inc.